patrick-kidger/typst_pyimage/README.md

 typst compile your_file.typ
 ```

-To watch (run these in two separate terminals):
+To watch (run these two commands at the same time):
 ```
 python -m typst_pyimage watch your_file.typ
 typst watch your_file.typ